 This term describes the rate of heat loss through a window.
 The lower the U-factor, the better the window is at mitigating heat loss.3 This is obviously a crucial factor in determining whether not a window is energy efficient.
-In fact, it is one of the fundamental performance indicators for the Energy Star program.

 A method designed to further improve the insulation of a window.
 Gas fills are an essential step in creating an insulated glass unit (an IGU).
 In these units, manufacturers fill the space between the glass units with krypton or argon gas.
 These heavier, noble gases are preferable to air because they can better impede the transfer of heat through a window.

 Most IGUs on the market are separated by ¾ of an inch.
 Because our patented parallex® hardware can stand more pressure and external torque than these traditional crank windows, we are able to extend that space to a full inch.
 This means we can fill our IGUs with 25% more gas.
 More gas leads to more effective insulation.